MPRlab/PitchSensing2025/README.md

 - Zero-crossing counting after low-pass filtering
 - XOR-based bitstream autocorrelation

+### We have found that bitstream autocorrelation is the most effective explored method for real-time audio frequency estimation.

 It saves the analysis results into an Excel spreadsheet for easy comparison with the known ("true") frequencies.

 The project also includes a genetic algorithm setup used to tune bitstream autocorrelation parameters (bitstream_autocorrelation_genetic_tuning.py)